PIPIPIG233666/SotTRFSR2/README.md

 * Unzip the contents to your RDR2 executable directory
 * Run RDR2

+## Troubleshooting
+(The main reason I made this fork)

+- I'm getting a Rockstar Social Club error 4, so I can't even play the game!
+Delete d3d11.dll.
+This seems to somehow fix the issue with the Social Club error.

+- The DLSS option is not showing up on the menu, why?
+Calm down, download the [EnableSignatureOverride.reg](https://github.com/AkiraJkr/RDRFSR2/blob/main/EnableSignatureOverride.reg) and run it.
+It should show up from there on out.

 ## Compilation

 * Clone this repo including all submodules